manticoresoftware/manticoresearch/manual/english/Searching/Full_text_matching/Operators.md

 The phrase search operator can include a `match any term` modifier.
 Within the phrase operator, terms are positionally significant.
 When the 'match any term' modifier is employed, the positions of the subsequent terms in that phrase query will be shifted.
 As a result, the 'match any' modifier does not affect search performance.

+Note: When using this operator with queries containing more than 31 keywords, ranking statistics (such as `tf`, `idf`, `bm25`) for keywords at position 31 and above may be under-counted.
+This is due to a 32-bit mask used internally to track term occurrences within a match.
+Matching logic (finding documents) remains correct, but ranking scores may be affected for very long queries.

 ```sql
 "exact * phrase * * for terms"
 ```